Contacts

 Yes, you can buy prescription colored contacts if your eye doctor has fitted you for them and included the needed details on your prescription.
 These lenses can change or enhance eye color while correcting vision, depending on the product.

-Non-prescription colored contacts still require a contact lens prescription in the U.S. The FDA warns that decorative lenses without a prescription can be unsafe, even when they don't correct vision.
+Non-prescription colored contacts still require a contact lens prescription.
+The FDA warns that decorative lenses can be unsafe when sold without proper prescription and fitting requirements, even when they don't correct vision.

 The best contacts depend on your prescription, eye shape, wearing schedule, and doctor recommendations.
 Some are designed for simple distance or near correction, others for astigmatism, presbyopia, color changes, or specific corneal needs.
 Start with your prescription, then compare options based on your vision needs.